QuantumOfVacuum/kylebebak.github.io/_posts/2017-03-25-browser-security-worse-is-better.md

 >However, I believe that worse-is-better, even in its strawman form, has better survival characteristics than the-right-thing, and that the New Jersey approach when used for software is a better approach than the MIT approach.

-What exactly is meant by __worse-is-better__ and __the-right-thing__ is [open to discussion](http://yosefk.com/blog/what-worse-is-better-vs-the-right-thing-is-really-about.html), but the essence is that evolutionary fitness is a good criteria for selecting a design philosophy.
+What exactly is meant by __worse-is-better__ and __the-right-thing__ is [open to discussion](http://yosefk.com/blog/what-worse-is-better-vs-the-right-thing-is-really-about.html), but the essence is that reproductive fitness is a good criteria for selecting a design philosophy.

 I think the people who implemented security in web browsers knew about this criteria, and they decided __worse-is-better__ was indeed better.

 ## JS and SOP
 The web wasn't envisioned as a platform for applications.
-But soon after graphical web browsers appeared, people realized that the web could offer immersive, dynamic experiences.
+But when graphical web browsers appeared, people realized that the web could offer immersive, dynamic experiences.
 Netscape founder Marc Andreesen proposed a "glue language" that could be written into HTML and interpreted by the browser as necessary to realizing this vision.
 The result was JavaScript.

-"Magic" cookies were introduced a year before JavaScript, to help add state to the stateless HTTP protocol.
+"Magic" cookies were introduced a year before JavaScript, to add state to the stateless HTTP protocol.
 In HTTP, each request-response cycle stands on its own.
 When the cycle finishes the connection is terminated, and neither the client nor the server is required to remember anything about it.

-This is a huge limitation.
-Without a persistence mechanism for the browser, there's no way for a server to know if a string of requests are coming from the same client.
+So under HTTP as originally conceived, there's no way for a server to know if a string of requests are coming from the same client.
 In other words, no sessions.
 Cookies overcome this in a simple way.
 The server can tell the client to create a cookie with the `Set-Cookie` response header, and the browser complies.
-The cookie knows the `domain` for which it was set, and the browser will now send it along with any request to that domain.
-This way, the server can check the session cookie bundled with the request to associate the request with a user.
+The cookie knows the `domain` for which it was set, and the browser sends it along with any request to that domain.
+The server can check the session cookie bundled with the request and associate the request with a user.

 JS allows clients to manipulate cookies and read their values.
-But this raises an obvious security problem: what happens if you log in to `A`, then you go to `B`, and JS running on `B` reads `A`'s session cookie?
-Even before AJAX requests, it was trivial for `B` to save your session cookie on its server, and boom, your session just got hijacked.
+But this raises an obvious security issue: what happens if you log in to `bank`, then you go to `A`, and JS running on `A` reads `bank`'s session cookie?
+Even without AJAX requests, it would be trivial for `A` to save your session cookie on its server, and boom, your session just got hijacked.

 This sort of scenario motivated the __same-origin policy__.
 The SOP is implemented __by browsers__.
-It protects users by not allowing a script running on `B` to read any of `A`'s content, which includes cookies set by `A`.
+It protects users by not allowing a script running on `A` to read content from any other domain, which includes cookies set by another domain.

 ### iframe
-The SOP also ensures the `iframe` element can't be used to read content from another domain.
+The SOP also ensures the `iframe` element can't be abused to read content from another domain.
 Without the SOP, if `A` has an iframe that embeds content from `bank`, and you're logged in to `bank`, JS running on `A` could just parse the DOM embedded in the iframe and read your account information.

 The SOP means that the even though your browser renders `bank`'s content within `A`, the browser won't let JS see anything in the iframe.
-Even methods such as [getImageData](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/getImageData), which extracts the color of each pixel in a rectangular region of the window, have to be disabled if any content in the current window was loaded from a different domain.
+Even methods such as [getImageData](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/getImageData), which extracts the color of each pixel in a rectangular region of a canvas, have to be disabled if any images in the current window were loaded from a different domain.

 Note: as a developer, you can control whether other sites can load your site in an iframe by using the [X-Frame-Options](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options) response header.